Balabhadra Radha Krishna

-Air Marshal Balabhadra Radha Krishna, PVSM, AVSM, SC is an officer in the Indian Air Force.
+Air Marshal Balabhadra Radha Krishna, PVSM, AVSM, SC, ADC is a retired officer of the Indian Air Force.
+He served as the Chief of Integrated Defence Staff (the Vice Chief of Defence Staff) from 30 September 2021 till 31 March 2023.
 He is former Air Officer Commanding-in-Chief (AOC-in-C), Western Air Command.
 He took over the office on 1 July 2021, following the elevation of Air Marshal Vivek Ram Chaudhari.
-He is Chief of Integrated Defence Staff (the Vice Chief of Defence Staff) on 30 September 2021.
 Previously, he served as the Director General Air (Operations) and prior to that he served as Senior Air Staff Officer of South Western Air Command.

 Early life and education

 BR Krishna is an alumnus of National Defence Academy, Defence Services Staff College, Wellington and National Defence College.

 Career

-BR Krishna was commissioned as a fighter pilot in the Indian Air Force on December 22, 1983.
+BR Krishna was commissioned as a fighter pilot in the Indian Air Force on 22 December 1983.
 He has flying experience of nearly 5000 hours on a variety of fighter aircraft including operational, instructional and test flying.
 He is a qualified flying instructor and a test pilot.

 With a long career of 38 years, he has commanded a front-line fighter aircraft squadron, and has commanded the Airforce Test Pilot School.
 He was the Commandant at the Aircraft and Systems Testing Establishment (ASTE).
 As Air Marshal, he served as the Senior Air Staff Officer of South Western Air Command and prior to his elevation as AOC-in-C, he served as the Director General Air (Operations).
 As Chief of the IDS, he merged the old Amar Jawan Jyoti at India Gate with the new one at the National War Memorial on 21 January 2022.